 And you know, probably from experience, that the hypothyroid state is not only associated with hair loss but also with symptoms such as fatigue, constipation, depression, weight gain, and cold intolerance.

-And these symptoms are particularly helpful in helping you determine if your hair loss is related to your dose being too high, too low, or a consequence of the medication itself.
+And these symptoms are particularly helpful in determining if your dose is too high, too low, or if your hair loss is a consequence of the medication itself.

 What to do about it: